bbcmicrobit/PythonEditor/CONTRIBUTING.rst

 Checklist
 +++++++++

-* If you're submitting executable code, include tests!
 * Your code should be commented in *plain English* (British spelling).
 * If your contribution is for a major block of work and you've not done so already, add yourself to the AUTHORS file following the convention found therein.
+* Try to include tests!
 * Have fun!